tzeikob/dense-subgraph-miner/README.md

 where the `<job-entry>` is the name of the map-reduce job entry, the `[genericOptions]` are optional arguments like `-D mapred.child.java.opts=-Xmx1024m` and the `<args>` are the required arguments regarding the selected map-reduce job entry.
 Please read further to find detailed examples of supported map-reduce jobs.

 ## Converting a Directed Graph into an Undirected ##
-Assuming you have put in the DFS a directed graph given as a list of edges with integer vertices per line like so,
+Assuming you have put in the DFS a directed graph given as a list of edges with integer vertices per line, like so,

 ```
 1,3
 4,5
 3,2
 2,3
+8,8
 ...
 5,4
 ```

-you can convert it to an undirected graph just by posting the following command,
+you can convert it to an undirected graph discarding loops and invalid malformed edges, just by posting the following command,

 ```
 hadoop jar dense-subgraph-miner.jar EdgeUndirection <input> <delimiter> <rho> <tasks> <output>
 ```

 where the required arguments are the `<input>` as the path in DFS to data of a directed graph given as a list of edges per line, the `<delimiter>` as the character used in order to separate the integer vertices of each edge, the `<rho>` as the number of disjoint edge partitions, the `<tasks>` as the number of the reducer tasks used and the `<output>` as the path in DFS to save the edge list of the new undirected graph.
+Be aware that this job removes any loop or invalid malformed edge within the given graph.

-## Listing Triangles within an Undirected Graph ##
+## Listing Triangles given an Undirected Graph ##
-Assuming you have in the DFS an undirected graph given as a list of edges with integer vertices per line like so,
+Assuming you have in the DFS an undirected graph given as a list of edges per line with integer vertices sorted in ascending order*, like so,

 ```
 1,3